 This is where most people go wrong, and it almost always goes wrong in the same direction: too much.

 Pothos likes to dry out a bit between waterings.
 Press your finger into the soil to the first or second knuckle.
 If it still feels damp, wait.
-If it’s dry, water thoroughly until it drains out the bottom, then leave her alone until the soil dries again.
+If it feels dry at that depth, water thoroughly until it drains out the bottom, then leave the plant alone until the soil dries again.

 One thing pothos doesn’t tolerate: sitting in water.
 If there’s water pooling in the saucer, empty it.
 Roots that stay wet for too long begin to rot, and root rot is considerably harder to fix than a few yellow leaves.